Transport regulations set out the rules for carrying loads on vehicles.

 The maximum weight a trailer can carry is specified as either its Aggregate Trailer Mass (ATM) or Gross Trailer Mass (GTM).

 All trailers built since August 1989 are required to have a plate listing the trailer's ATM.
 Some will also show the GTM.

 - ATM is the combined weight of the trailer and its full load when it is not coupled to a tow vehicle.

 - GTM is the weight of the fully loaded trailer that is imposed on the trailer’s axle when it is coupled to the tow vehicle.
 GTM will always be less than ATM as some of the trailer weight is transferred to the tow vehicle when the trailer is coupled to it.

-GTM is most commonly used and most un-braked single axle (domestic type) trailers will have a GTM of 750kg.
+Most un-braked single axle (domestic type) trailers will have a GTM of 750kg.